 So what exactly is regression checking?

-I define regression checking as the examination of an existing behaviour, either manually or automatically, that results in a pass or fail outcome.
+I define regression checking as the examination of an existing behaviour, either manually or automatically, that results in a binary pass or fail outcome.
 Can you sign up for an account?
 Yes.
 Can you login?
-Yup, pass.
-Can you make a payment?
-Yeah, pass.
+No. Can you make a payment?
+Yes.

 If you have scheduled releases (weekly/fortnightly/monthly) and you rely solely on automated regression checks, you can unwittingly develop bad habits amongst your testers which can lead to complacency and mistakes.
 If your team is lucky enough to have a mature release process, where the code is pushed to production with every commit, then you won’t face this “regression checking” problem.